 (Quick hint: Far from that!)

-Oh yes, that dream life of starting at 9 and leaving at 9 (forget about the 9 to 5, those are the jobs for the unambitious), arriving at home with no soul and creativity left whatsoever, but with that indisputable feeling of duty accomplished.
+Oh yes, that dream life of starting at 9 and leaving at 9 (forget about the 9 to 5, those are the jobs for the unambitious), arriving home later with no soul and creativity left whatsoever, but with that indisputable feeling of duty accomplished.

-And then everything follows: stylish clothes, a nice car, a well-equipped home and women, who just look at you as a valuable man, ready to be a serious provider and the head of a future and lovely household.
+And then everything follows: stylish clothes, a nice car, a well-equipped home, and women, who just look at you as a valuable man, ready to be a serious provider and the head of a future and lovely household.

-As if success were defined by working for someone’s else your entire life, to then live the golden years when you can no longer grab your penis to pee, just because your sciatica, your arthritis and your lack of vision do not allow you to do so any more.
+As if success were defined by working for someone else your entire life, to then live the golden years when you can no longer grab your penis to pee, just because your sciatica, your arthritis, and your lack of vision do not allow you to do so anymore.